grantshandy/rm-sync/README.md

  - No data-loss.
  - Be performant by utilizing caching/parallelization and reducing memory allocations/network calls/file reads as much as possible as to not impact user experience and battery life.
  - Simple user experience (shell script to install over USB)
- - Simple installation (two statically-linked executables and a systemd service)
+ - Simple installation (one statically-linked executable and a systemd service)

 ## Progress
  - [X] Cross-compile a statically-linked Rust executable with nix.